 How do I know if my property is in a designated shoreline area?

-View the Focus on Farming map and locate your property to determine if it is in shoreline jurisdiction.
+View the Map Portal and locate your property to determine if it is in shoreline jurisdiction.

 Shoreline regulations can be very complicated.
 For single family projects there are three different types of shoreline permit approvals (substantial development, conditional use and variance).
 Some projects may require more than one shoreline approval depending upon the size and type of activity being proposed.
 Staff highly recommends applicants undergo a pre-application conference to fully understand the types of permits required and specific restrictions before beginning design work.